jmbaur/pd-notify/README.md

 Daemon that notifies on PagerDuty events.

+## Notifications

+This programs sends notifications via OSC escape sequences.
+It uses OSC 777 by default, but if your terminal does not support that, you can use the flag `-use-osc-9` instead, which should be more widely supported.

 ## Tmux Integration

 To use pd-notify with tmux and actually get the desktop notifications, you must